DrSnuggly/kotor-ii-switch-modding/README.md

    ./bin/initialize
    ```
    - This will create a folder named `0100B2C016252000`, which is the title ID
-     of the game on Switch.
+     of the game on the Nintendo Switch.
 1. On the Nintendo Switch, do the following in the nxdumptool app:
    - Navigate to **Dump installed SD card /eMMC content** | **Star Wars™️ -
      Knights of the Old Republic™️ II** | **RomFS options**.